MHuzaifa191/blockly-game/REAME.md

 This project teaches kids coding concepts through a visual programming environment.
 It integrates google's blockly for block combinations and a two.js canvas to display the character (a circle).

+# Deployment

+This application is deployed on [Vercel](https://blockly-game-wheat.vercel.app/).

 ## Overview

 The game provides a simple 2D environment where kids can control an object (e.g., a circle or a robot) using Blockly's drag-and-drop code blocks.
 This project demonstrates how to integrate Blockly and Two.js to create an interactive learning experience.